 American Macropolitics, Campaigns and Elections, Voting Behavior, American Political Parties, Election Forecasting, Public Opinion, Campaign Finance, Political Participation, Presidential Politics, Presidential-Congressional Relations, and Electoral Systems.

 James E. Campbell is a UB Distinguished Professor of Political Science at the University at Buffalo, SUNY.
 He is the author of three university press books and more than 80 journal articles and book chapters.
 His most recent book is Polarized: Making Sense of a Divided America (Princeton University Press).
 It is forthcoming and is tentatively scheduled for publication in the early Fall of 2016.
-The second edition of The American Campaign: U.S. Presidential Campaigns and the National Vote (Texas A&M University Press.
-He also co-edited Before the Vote and edited eight journal symposia.
+The second edition of The American Campaign: U.S. Presidential Campaigns and the National Vote (Texas A&M University Press).
+He also co-edited Before the Vote and edited ten journal symposia.
 Professor Campbell served as Chair of the Political Forecasting Group (a related group of the APSA), as President of Pi Sigma Alpha (the national political science honor society), as a Congressional Fellow of the American Political Science Association, and as a program director of the Political Science Program at the National Science Foundation.
 He has been a member of six editorial boards of political science journals and seven executive councils of political science organizations.
 Prior to joining the UB faculty in 1998, he was on the faculties of the University of Georgia from 1980 to 1988 and Louisiana State University from 1988 to 1998.
-He was Chair of the Department of Political Science at UB from 2006 to 2012.
+He served as Chair of the Department of Political Science at UB from 2006 to 2012.

 Selected Recent Research (See Personal Webpage for more publications and data):